Have I Got News for You: Participants

 The format of Have I Got News for You is derived from the comedy that can be generated by each guest that participates in the programme, whether as a panellist or as a host.
 Although the show features a variety of comedians, it has also included politicians, television personalities, actors and news media personalities, several of whom have appeared more than once.
-Alexander Armstrong has appeared most often, mainly as guest host and also as a panellist, while Andy Hamilton has appeared most often as a guest panellist.
+Alexander Armstrong has appeared most often as guest host, while Andy Hamilton has appeared most often as a guest panellist.

 On rare occasions, the programme has had a participant cancel or otherwise be unable to appear.
 Production staff try to find a replacement, but this is often challenging at short notice.
 For an episode in 1993, nobody could find a suitable replacement for Roy Hattersley (then an MP, having recently stepped down as Deputy Leader of the Labour Party) after he pulled out at the last minute; he had cancelled on two prior occasions.
 He was replaced by a tub of lard; the programme's host compared Hattersley to the tub of lard, claiming that "they possessed the same qualities and were liable to give similar performances".
+It was credited as "The Rt.
+Hon Tub of Lard MP".

 In 2019, panellist Johnny Mercer stated Ian Hislop was paid £20,000 per episode.
 Guests are paid varying amounts to appear on the show.
 Jacob Rees-Mogg's Parliamentary register of interests showed him earning £1,500 for a claimed four hours' work, while Nick Clegg was paid £15,000 to host an episode.